 Climate change: into the unknown

 While great portions of the world’s population are used to facing extreme events, and many have developed ingenious coping mechanisms for dealing with drought, flood, bimodal and trimodal rainfall regimes, El Nino and La Nina events, and so on, climate change suggests that these enviro-culturally derived mechanisms will no longer be sufficient to deal with increased instances and wider fluctuations of these extreme events.
 There is a great deal of uncertainty regarding the specific biophysical impacts of climate change, as well as the ways in which these changes will impact the other tipping points highlighted above.
 Scholars of ‘resilience’ argue that we must be ready for surprise.
 What will this mean for water resources management?
 It is being suggested that, among other things, we must institutionalize our plans for and responses to these surprise events, creating flexible and adaptable structures that can cope with the socio-economic and socio-political pressures that will no doubt emerge.
 In other words, ad hoc responses to climate change-induced social stress are a recipe for suboptimal outcomes that will give rise to conflict.
-This must be avoided at any cost.
+This must be avoided at all costs.

-1.4 IWRM and conflict management
+1.4 IWRM and Conflict Management

 The case for IWRM is strong – many would say incontestable.
 The problem for most countries is the long history of sectoral development based on a narrow understanding of water as an input into economic development.